-Yes, it’s possible to port or break your existing mortgage, but the process depends on your specific situation and the terms of your mortgage agreement.
+Yes, it’s possible to port a mortgage or break your existing mortgage, but the process depends on your specific situation and the terms of your mortgage agreement.

-Porting allows you to transfer your existing mortgage to a new property without having to pay penalties.
+Mortgage porting allows eligible homeowners to transfer their existing mortgage to a new property, maintaining the same interest rate, term, and lender., without having to pay penalties.
 This can be an ideal solution if you’re moving and want to keep your current mortgage terms, such as your interest rate or the remaining term.
-However, porting isn't always guaranteed—it depends on whether the new property meets the lender’s criteria, and if there’s any change in the loan amount or terms.
-Some conditions may apply, such as:
+However, porting isn't always guaranteed—it depends on whether the new property meets the lender’s criteria, if the property is less expensive, your lender might require a reduction in your mortgage balance and if there’s any change in the loan amount or terms.
+Some conditions may apply.

-It’s important to consider these costs before deciding to break your mortgage, especially if you’re moving to a new home or switching lenders.
+It’s important to consider these costs before deciding to port or break your existing mortgage, especially if you’re moving to a new home or switching lenders.

 This should give a clear explanation of the difference between porting and breaking a mortgage and what clients need to consider.
 Contact Us if you'd like to refine it further!